itsa/itsa.github.io/_docs/focusmanager/different-initial-focus.md

 ---
 module: focusmanager
 maintainer: Marco Asbreuk
-title: Focusmanager by plugin
+title: Different initial focus
-intro: "This example shows how to set up a simple focusmanagers with the plugin <b>ITSA.Plugins.focusManager</b>.
-Also, the config-property <b>manage</b> is changed in a way that the div-element with class <b>.area</b> can ge focus.<br><br>By setting the focus to the container, the first element gets focussed automaticly."
+intro: "This example shows how mark en element to be the first focusable item, which is the OK-button."
 ---

 <style type="text/css">
     .container {